-Insulinomas are unfortunately common in ferrets and account for a quarter of all tumours diagnosed in this species.
+Insulinomas are unfortunately common in ferrets and account for a quarter of all tumors diagnosed in this species.

 What is an insulinoma

-An insulinoma is a tumour of the beta cells of the pancreas, cells that are responsible for the production of insulin.
-The tumour produces so much insulin that the ferret suffers from chronic hypoglycaemia.
+An insulinoma is a tumor of the beta cells of the pancreas, cells that are responsible for the production of insulin.
+The tumor produces so much insulin that the ferret suffers from chronic hypoglycemia.